mohammed-nooh/100-days-of-code/log.md

 **Thoughts**:Really slow Need to pickup pace if you want to become the JS king.wont br able to study tomorrow beacause of salkaram.

+## Day 11: July 11 2021

+**Today's Progress**:Learned about the spread operator and rest pattern.

+**Thoughts**:You seriously need to remember why you started this challenge in the first place.